-Join the Women’s Club of Costa Rica in supporting the Costa Rican students in greatest need gain resources and access for a quality education through 2 programs: Schoolbooks for Kids and The University Grant Program.
+Join the Women’s Club of Costa Rica (WCCR) in supporting the Costa Rican students in greatest need gain resources and access for a quality education through 2 programs: Schoolbooks for Kids and The University Grant Program.

 Some 270,000 Costa Rican elementary school children were struggling to get an education without textbooks when the Libros Para Todos Foundation began this program in 2010; the impoverished families of the children could not afford the necessary books.
 Since then, the WCCR has purchased sets of schoolbooks at cost and donated them to needy children.
 In 2010, the club donated textbooks to some 300 children in Puriscal-area schools; by 2017, 1,498 children in some 53 schools all over Costa Rica received their own textbooks from the WCCR Schoolbooks for Kids program.